Convert Images to PowerPoint

 • Client-side and private: Processing happens in your browser; files never leave your device.

-Pick a slide layout to match how you want the presentation to look: widescreen (16:9), standard (4:3), square (1:1), portrait (9:16 for vertical video), ultrawide (21:9), or photo ratios (3:2, 2:3).
-Then choose how each image is placed on the slide: Fit keeps the image's aspect ratio and fits it inside the slide (with letterboxing if needed); Fill keeps the ratio and covers the slide (cropping edges if needed); Stretch fills the slide and may distort the image if ratios differ.
+Pick a slide layout to match how you want the presentation to look: widescreen (16:9), standard (4:3), square (1:1), portrait (9:16), ultrawide (21:9), or photo ratios (3:2, 2:3).
+Then choose how each image is placed: Fit keeps the aspect ratio and fits inside; Fill keeps the ratio and covers (cropping edges); Stretch fills the slide and may distort.

-Converting images to a PowerPoint is useful for photo slideshows, simple presentations, vertical or square content (e.g. social reels), and sharing sets of images in a standard format that anyone can open.
-Multiple layouts and image fit options let you preserve aspect ratios or match video dimensions.
+Converting images to PowerPoint is useful for slideshows and quick decks, including portrait or square content for social formats.
+Multiple layouts and image-fit options help preserve aspect ratios or match video dimensions.

 Upload your images, choose a slide layout and image fit (Fit, Fill, or Stretch), reorder with drag-and-drop or arrows, set the output filename, and click Create PowerPoint.
 The tool builds the PPTX in your browser and saves it to your device.